maxtkc/mvths-wiki/docs/008-programming-the-metro-mini.rst

  |image0|

 #.
+Select File/New to open a fresh programming page.
+#.
 Open the Blink Code File: Select the Blink code file.
 It can be found under File/Examples/01.Basics/Blink
 #.
 Select COM Port: Under the Tools/port menu select the highest numbered COM port.
 If you only see COM1 wait for help from your teacher.
 #.
 Select Board: Under the Tools/board menu, make sure that the board selected is Arduino/Genuino Uno.